Wegovy May Have Higher Risk of 'Eye Stroke,' Vision Loss Than Ozempic

 Understanding the Study Findings

-Researchers have identified a potential link between high doses of semaglutide—the active ingredient in Wegovy—and a serious eye condition known as an "eye stroke," or non-arteritic anterior ischemic optic neuropathy (NAION).
-This condition occurs when blood flow to the optic nerve is compromised, potentially leading to sudden vision loss.
+Scientists have spotted a possible link between taking high doses of semaglutide—which is in Wegovy—and a nasty eye issue known as an "eye stroke" or non-arteritic anterior ischemic optic neuropathy (NAION).
+We're talking about a situation where blood flow to your optic nerve gets cut off, potentially hitting you with sudden vision loss.
+Sounds alarming, right?

 How Blood Flow Changes Affect Vision